 5 – KISS!
 Keep it simple, stupid

 How many times have you heard this acronym?
 And yet, we often see over-engineered processes, RACI diagrams, and decision matrices.
-Often, this is borne out of more deep-seated issues within the organization, particularly in regard to organization structure, “knowledge is power,” or lack of delegation among many other factors.
+Often, this is borne out of more deep-seated issues within the organization and IT governance approach, particularly in regard to organization structure, “knowledge is power,” or lack of delegation among many other factors.

 So, try to “keep it simple” with IT governance if you can.
 If you can’t, challenge why not, don’t create the process to take account of the issues.